remote-swe-user/sample-remote-swe-agents/README.md

 > [!NOTE]
 > To grant a user access to the app, mention the app with an `approve_user` message followed by mentions of the users, e.g., `@remote-swe approve_user @Alice @Bob @Carol`

+After completing this step, proceed to Step 6 to finalize the deployment with your configuration.

 ### 6. Deploy CDK again with configuration variables

 After the above setup is complete, run `cdk deploy` again.